-"I want to know the facts and not just base my designs on opinions or guesswork,” she explains.
+"I base my designs on facts, not opinions or guesswork,” she explains.
 “It’s about harnessing technology to a very traditional and largely craft-based industry.
 Cutting-edge testing equipment and software means I can see the effect of tack on a horse in motion.
-A combination of pressure-mapping and gait-analysis is particularly insightful as together they show cause and effect in motion.
+A combination of pressure-mapping and gait-analysis shows cause and effect in motion.
 When results synchronize, you know you’re on to something - it’s ground-breaking and very exciting. ”

-Perhaps one of her most revolutionary designs has been the Performance Girth – an item so influential in the horse’s way of going that Horse & Hound magazine described it as “Team GBR's secret weapon” at the London 2012 Olympics and Britain’s World Class Performance Director asked us to delay its launch until after the Games because he felt it could give the British Olympic team an advantage.
+In addtion to saddles, other items of tack have been scrutinised and perhaps one of Vanessa's most revolutionary designs has been the Performance Girth – an item so influential in the horse’s way of going that Horse & Hound magazine described it as “Team GBR's secret weapon” at the London 2012 Olympics and Britain’s World Class Performance Director asked us to delay its launch until after the Games because he felt it could give the British Olympic team an advantage.

 Download the Horse & Hound article about the Performance Girth here.